gustavoknudsen/Brain-Tumour-MRI-Classification/README.md

 - Sample Activation Steps

 ## Discussion
-To improve the CNN model, heavier regularisation should be implemented or the model should be simplified to address the overfitting.
-However, 94% accuracy is still a good result and the investigation clearly showed the benefits of CNNs for image processing and image classification tasks.
+The first two models clearly showed the strengths of a convolutional layer in image processing tasks.
+To improve the first CNN model, heavier regularisation was implemented, stronger data augmentations was used, and the model was simplified to address the overfitting.
+Larger pooling was used and less convolutional layers and filters were used.
+This improved model trained much faster (a fraction of the trainable parameters) and was less prone to overfitting, achieving a very good score on the test set.

 ## Setup
 1. Clone repository